-The detailed study objectives are outlines in Section x but the primary objectives are categorised as Stage 1 and Stage 2.
+The primary objectives are categorised as Stage 1 and Stage 2.

 Stage 1 - Hydrologic and hydraulic modelling (calibration and validation); and the hydraulic assessment (performance) of the Castle Creek levee, including analysis for potential improvements.

 Stage 2 - The development of the flood intelligence, MFEP Appendices, municipal flood response plan and land use planning maps.